danionescu0/home-automation/python-server/readme.md

     - "communicator" -> "serial"
     - "send_to_device" -> the device code (it will be picked up by the arduino with the corresponding code)
-    - "command" -> a dictinoary with commands to be send for the true/false states of the switch
+    - "command" -> a dictinoary with commands to be send for the true/false states of the switch -> you can check the arduino sketches folder for more details: https://github.com/danionescu0/home-automation/tree/master/arduino-sketches
     - if it conatins "shortcut" : true then it will be shown in the UI in the most frequently used the states will be interpretted by the arduino and perform the corresponding commands
     - "encription" : will be "aes"